Are you looking for gift ideas for a curious kid?

 Snap Circuit Electronics Sets

-Another toy that has gotten a TON of use in our house is our Snap Circuit set (we have the Snap Circuit Pro Sc-500).
+Another toy that has gotten a TON of use in our house is the Snap Circuits Physics Kits (we have the Snap Circuit Pro Sc-500).
 The kits include very sturdy pieces that 'snap' together to create different electric circuits.

 And there's multiple ways to put the pieces together to create a variety of circuits (our kit includes 500 different projects - all in a nicely detailed booklet that kids can use on their own).

-Kids who are interested in the environment will really enjoy the Snap Circuits Green Kit which highlights options for Alternative Energy!
+Kids who are interested in the environment will really enjoy the Snap Circuits Alternative Energy Kit which highlights options for Alternative Energy!

-A less expensive option is the Flying Saucer Kit, which is smaller but allows kids to build a circuit that launches whirlybirds into the air.
+A less expensive option is the Snap Circuits Flying Saucer, which is smaller but allows kids to build a circuit that launches whirlybirds into the air.